Battle of the chooks: How Costco chicken prices really stack up

 "Spending habits have changed, [buying] less meat.
 I'm supposed to eat more veggies, but let's face it, that's difficult as well, isn't it?"

-Inside Costco, hoards of shoppers were lined up for an $8 rotisserie chicken on Thursday last week.
+Inside Costco, hordes of shoppers were lined up for an $8 rotisserie chicken on Thursday last week.

 Pak'nSave cooked chooks fared slightly more at $10, or $13 for free range, while Countdown's cost was $14 and $15, respectively.